On the Hilbert eigenvariety at exotic and CM classical weight 1 points: Introduction

 We now give an outline of the proofs of Theorems~\ref{theorem: main1} and \ref{theorem: main2}.
-Let $\mathcal{T}$ and $\Lambda$ denote respectively the completed local rings of $\cE$ and $\cW$ at $x$ and $w(x)$.
+Let $\mathcal{T}$ and $\Lambda$ denote the completed local rings of $\cE$ and $\cW$ at $x$ and $w(x)$, respectively.
 Let $\gm$ be the maximal ideal of $\Lambda$ and let $\cT'_0 = \cT/\gm\cT$ be the algebra of the fiber of $w$ at $x$.
 Note that $\cT'_0$ is an artinian ring, since $w$ is a locally finite morphism, while the ring $\cT$ has Krull dimension $d+1$ as $\cE$ is equidimensional of dimension $d+1$.
 Let $t_\cT$ (resp. $t_{\cT'_0}$) denote the tangent space of $\cT$ (resp. $\cT_0'$).
-Thus, proving that: \begin{enumerate}[i)] \item $\cE$ is smooth at $x$ is equivalent to showing that the tangent space $t_\cT$ has dimension $d+1$. \item $w$ is \'etale at $x$ is equivalent to showing that the tangent space $t_{\cT'_0}$ is zero. \end{enumerate}
+Thus, proving that: \begin{enumerate} \item $\cE$ is smooth at $x$ is equivalent to showing that the tangent space $t_\cT$ has dimension $d+1$. \item $w$ is \'etale at $x$ is equivalent to showing that the tangent space $t_{\cT'_0}$ is zero. \end{enumerate}

-To compute these dimensions, one relates the rings $\cT$ and $\cT'_0$ to the universal rings $\cR$ and $\cR'_0$ representing the nearly ordinary deformation functor $\cD$ and the functor of ordinary deformations with constant determinant $\cD'_0$, respectively.
-These functors, which will be introduced in \S\ref{section: def functors}, are representable precisely because of the $p$-regularity hypothesis.
-In \S\ref{section: etaleness} and \S\ref{section: smoothness}, we show that the dimensions of the tangent spaces $t_{\cD'_0}$ and $t_{\cD}$ are $0$ and $d+1$, respectively.
+To compute these dimensions, one relates the rings $\cT$ and $\cT'_0$ to the universal rings $\cR$ and $\cR'_0$ representing the nearly ordinary deformation functor $\cD$ of $\varrho_f$ and the functor of ordinary deformations with constant determinant $\cD'_0$ of $\varrho_f$, respectively.
+Let $\cD'$ be the constant determinant counterpart of $\cD$.
+These functors, which will be introduced in \S\ref{section: def functors}, are representable precisely because of the $p$-regularity hypothesis and the fact that $\varrho_f$ is absolutely irreducible.
+In \S\ref{section: etaleness} and \S\ref{section: smoothness}, we show that the dimensions of the tangent spaces $t_{\cD'_0}$ and $t_{\cD}$ are $0$ and $d+1$ under the hypotheses of Theorem~\ref{theorem: main1} and \ref{theorem: main2}, respectively.